Algebraic number fields and the LLL algorithm: LLL algorithm

+We proved that the LLL algorithm does not suffer from exponential coefficient growth even for exact algebraic numbers, and it has polynomial time complexity.
+However, its running time is significantly different from the integer version, not only in the presence of additional parameters ($m$ and $F$), but also in the order of the basic parameters ($n$ and $A$).
+This shows how much harder it is to contain the coefficient size ($\s(\cdot)$) than the normal size ($|\cdot|$), for example while $\lVert b_i \rVert_2^2 \leq n B$ for most $i$, we have $\s(b_i) = O(n^5 H^2 K_\delta)$.

-Then, the calculation used $L_0$, the size of the shortest vector in the lattice.
-We used a worst-case theoretical upper bound for $\log \frac{1}{L_0}$ using the coefficient size of the input, and it was greater than $O(n)$ (see Corollary \ref{lemma-log-csize}), but in practice it is often not so small, and if we make an assumption that it is constant (i.e.\ $O(1)$), then the running time can be reduced by several powers.
+However, our actual result for $\mathbb{Z}[\theta]$ is just a very pessimistic upper bound for the worst-case complexity.
+We strongly believe that the algorithm is much faster in practice.
+For example, the number of iterations in the algorithm is $N = O\left( n^3 H K_\delta \right)$, but this is only a theoretical limit, and in practice, it can often be just a few (i.e.\ $O(n)$) steps.
+Furthermore, we used $L_0$, the size of the shortest vector in the lattice, and we calculated a worst-case theoretical lower bound for it: $\log \frac{1}{L_0} = O\left( n m A + n m^2 F + n m \log n \right)$.
+But in practice, there is no special reason why the shortest vector would be so extremely small.
+If we can make an assumption that it is constant (i.e.\ $O(1)$), then the running time can be reduced by several powers.
+It is easy to check that e.g.\ for basic multiplication ($\mul(X) = X^2$), these two practical assumptions reduce $n^{16}$ to $n^{10}$.

-For rounding an algebraic number to integer, which is calculated by first approximating it with a rational number, we calculated how long integer coefficients are needed for this approximation to provably get the correct result (in the proof of (\ref{round-time})).
-But that matters only when the number is very close to an integer, which is rare in practice, and usually much smaller coefficients suffice.

-When we calculated the running time of the extended Euclidean algorithm (in the proof of (\ref{inv-time})), we did not exclude the rare case of abnormal polynomial sequences, i.e.\ when the degree differences are not always one, but this possibility increased the power of $m$ by one.
-In most of the cases however the polynomial sequences are normal, i.e.\ the degree difference is usually one in each step.

-If we assume these simplifications, the $n^{16}$ factor in the running time for basic multiplication ($\opmul(X) = X^2$) can be reduced to $n^8$.